Textualize/rich/docs/source/progress.rst

 Auto refresh
 ~~~~~~~~~~~~

-By default, the progress information will auto refresh at 10 times a second.
-Refreshing in a predictable rate can make numbers more readable if they are updating very quickly.
+By default, the progress information will refresh 10 times a second.
+Refreshing at a predictable rate can make numbers more readable if they are updating quickly.
 Auto refresh can also prevent excessive rendering to the terminal.

+You can set the refresh rate with the ``refresh_per_second`` argument on the :class:`~rich.progress.Progress` constructor.
+You could set this to something lower than 10 if you know your updates will not be that frequent.

 You can disable auto-refresh by setting ``auto_refresh=False`` on the constructor and call :meth:`~rich.progress.Progress.refresh` manually when there are updates to display.